 The North Vietnamese offensive in Northern Laos this week has drawn attention to the remote base of Long Chen.

-The North Vietnamese offensive in Northern Laos this week has drawn attention to the remote base of Long Chen.
+Background: The North Vietnamese offensive in Northern Laos this week has drawn attention to the remote base of Long Chen.
 A fierce battle was fought near the base on Friday (31 March) and it's reported that the North Vietnamese forces were driven back suffering fifty casualties and the loss of two tanks.

 Long Chen is the chief training centre in Northern Laos for a pro-Govern guerrilla army which works in cooperation with Laotian Government forces.
 The Army is under the command of a local Meo leader, General Van Thou.